 aCRP: C-reactive protein, bNormal ESR levels were adjusted for age and sex as follows: for women age 19-52 years = (0-25) mm/h, for women age 52-60 years = (0-30), for men age 19-52 years = (0-15), for men age 52-60 years = (0-20), for men and women over 60 years of age = (0-40)

-Our main findings are that (i) The efficiency and sensitivity of the reaction were not significantly affected by the pneumonia targets, (ii) The inclusion of a fixed amount of PhHV dilution in the lysis buffer prior to nucleic acid extraction was effective, (iii) Rhinitis was significantly more abundant in patients negative for Mycoplasma (p<0.001), (iv) None of the mycoplasma-positive patients exhibited pulmonary disease, nausea, vomiting, fever, or chills, (v) No statistically significant differences were observed in the clinical characteristics of patients with positive and negative mycoplasma.
-It is also strongly recommended that further implementation is necessary to discuss with the microbiology department and the treating specialist which molecular tests must be used and which pathogens should be targeted.
-More studies are needed to evaluate their performance features and determine how these new technologies will improve diagnostic testing for respiratory pathogens.
-A protocol that addresses these issues should be developed and evaluated in clinical practice.
+The key findings of this research can be summarized as follows: (i) the assay’s efficiency and sensitivity were not notably affected by the presence of pneumonia target sequences; (ii) incorporation of a defined concentration of PhHV dilution into the lysis buffer before nucleic acid extraction proved to be an effective internal control measure; (iii) rhinitis was found to be significantly more frequent among Mycoplasma-negative individuals (p<0.001); (iv) none of the Mycoplasma-positive participants exhibited symptoms such as pulmonary complications, nausea, vomiting, fever, or chills; and (v) no statistically significant variations were detected in the overall clinical characteristics between Mycoplasma-positive and Mycoplasma-negative patient groups.
+It is strongly advised that microbiologists and treating clinicians collaborate to determine which molecular diagnostic assays should be employed and which pathogens should be prioritized.
+Further studies are needed to evaluate the performance of these methods and to explore how novel molecular technologies can advance diagnostic testing for respiratory pathogens.
+A structured protocol addressing these issues should be designed and validated in clinical settings.

 Ethical Statement

-A formal approval was obtained from the Research Ethics Committee of the XX University of X Sciences in X on 10 February, 2022, Registered number H-2022-034, to carry out the study.
+A formal approval was obtained from the Research Ethics Committee of the 10 February, 2022, Registered number H-2022-034, to carry out the study.
 Then a copy of the approval letter was sent to the hospitals selected previously to obtain approval to meet the patients.
 In addition, written informed consent was obtained from each of the participants after a full explanation of the purpose of the study from those who agreed to participate in the study were ensured confidentiality, privacy and the right to withdraw from the study at any time.

 1. Torres, Antoni et al.“Laboratory diagnosis of pneumonia in the molecular age.”
 European Respiratory Journal, 48, no. 6, 2016, pp. 1764-1778. https://publications.ersnet.org/ content/erj/48/6/1764.abstract.